 I had moved to a new town where I knew nobody and within two years, my diabetes was floundering.
-I was increasingly frustrated with my healthcare service, but I knew if I could find other people with diabetes, I would find information on better services.
-I helped set up our support group and haven’t looked back since.
+My healthcare service proved increasingly frustrating.
+But I knew if I could find other people with diabetes, I would find information on better services.
+However, I helped set up our support group and haven’t looked back since.
 Our group continues to be a source of information, motivation and inspiration.

 Sharing the best diabetes information and advice

 We learn so much from sharing practical advice to overcoming the challenges of diabetes.
 This has been the most valuable information in helping me live well with Type 1 diabetes.
 We also keep each other up to date on research, technologies and treatments.
 Finding others who understand what living with diabetes involves often lifts our spirits and encourages us to stay strong.

 Health professionals benefit from diabetes peer support

 Diabetes peer support is beneficial to health professionals also.
 It’s very difficult for any healthcare professional to cover absolutely all the information that a person with diabetes needs to know.
 They also don’t have the lived experience knowledge.
 Diabetes peer support fills those gaps.
 Often, by the time a new treatment is offered in clinic, the patient is already informed about it, thus saving time for our healthcare professionals.

 Medical Futurist, Dr Bertalan Mesko, says “Empowered patients, empower health professionals” and evidence of this is growing.
 Research published in 2018 on the Effect of Diabetes Online Community Engagement on Health concluded that people with diabetes who are engaged with support groups improve their quality of life and improve health outcomes.
 This decreases hospitalisations, inpatient days, and reduces the overall cost for health services.